DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 ![Cover](./midashi02.jpg)

 A red land.
-In this wasteland filled with stone and pebbles, there is no sign of animals.
+In this desert filled with stone and pebbles, there is no sign of animals.
 And in this harsh land, where only few brushes and grass could grow, a <span title="One would expect APC, but its furigana is ガントラツク">gun truck</span> had its stop.
 The truck has been covered in think armour and carried impressive looking auto-cannon